-2.2 The role of insurance in society and business
+2.2 The Role of Insurance in Society and Business

-Insurance provides businesses with capital, which they pay a premium to access.
+Insurance provides organisations with capital, which they pay a premium to access.
 A key feature is that payment of insurance capital is contingent on a specific set of circumstances applying.
-This is unlike other forms of business capital such as debt or equity, where once the set-up arrangements are completed, the money is available.
-The circumstances governing what will be paid, and when, are all set out as part of the insurance policy, often in complex detail.
-Businesses therefore need to be prepared to invest considerable resources to make sure that the insurance policy operates as expected to ensure that its access to this capital is reliable.
+This is unlike other forms of business capital such as debt or equity, where once the set-up

 The concept of 'fair presentation of risk' is a critical part of the UK Insurance Act 2015.
 This legislation has been designed to promote fairer claims outcomes and to encourage professionalism on all sides of the insurance transaction.
 However, it does carry pitfalls for the unwary customer, in particular by introducing changes to the duties falling on the customer when arranging insurance.
-The Act is summarised in section 6 of this guide.
+The Act is summarised in Section 6 of this Guide.